 As your business adjusts to the changes Covid-19 has caused, it’s essential to rethink your internal communication.
 To offer the best possible service to your clients, your staff needs to be connected both personally and professionally.
 To do so, implement unique ways to connect remotely, such as online group chats, business-hosted online events, and consistent communication regarding the ever-changing circumstances of the pandemic.

-All of these methods will provide a greater sense of community while working in isolation and will help your team members offer better client service.
+All of these methods will provide a greater sense of community while working in isolation and will help your team s offer better client service.

 Get Proactive and Creative with Customer Service

 As circumstances change as a result of Covid-19, so must the way you approach customer service.
 Brainstorm with your team about unique ways to handle inevitable client shifts and retain customers who may consider leaving for financial reasons.
 If there are payment options or variable product terms you can offer to clients who are affected, do so while emphasizing your support.

 Furthermore, don’t be afraid to ask clients how they are doing, how their business is being affected, and how you and your team can be of service during this time.
 Take steps such as flagging accounts that are heavily affected by Covid-19 and monitoring key client events (closings, reopenings, changes in business models, etc.) to create specific client strategies based on how each client has been affected.

 Nearly all businesses are shifting their day-to-day operations as a result of the pandemic.
 Make an effort to not only understand how your clients have altered their business operations and communications but also cater to those changes.
 Lean into methods of communication such as instant messaging, video chat, and email to make things easier for clients.
 Ensure team s understand that due to recent events, client response time may be slow.